DamarXCV/AHRS/README.md

 * Madgwick
 * Mahony

-The implementations are modifications from Madgwicks Ph.D, which can be found here: https://x-io.co.uk/open-source-imu-and-ahrs-algorithms/
+The algorithms are modified implementations from Madgwicks Ph.D, which can be found here: https://x-io.co.uk/open-source-imu-and-ahrs-algorithms/

 ## Usage
 ```